cheshire-cat-ai/docs/mkdocs/index.md

 # &#128075; Hello, dear

-The Cheshire Cat is an open-source, hackable and production-ready framework that allows developing intelligent personal AI agents on top of [Large Language Models](framework/cat-components/llm.md) (LLM).
+The Cheshire Cat is an open-source, hackable and production-ready framework that allows developing AI agents on top of [Large Language Models](faq/llm-concepts/llm.md) (LLM).

 ```
 "Every adventure requires a first step".